 Steve Martin’s ‘Bright Star’ Is an Enrapturing Bluegrass Romance

 Nostalgia for the Greatest Generation returns to the stage with “Bright Star,” the Tony Award-nominated musical written by award-winning actor Steve Martin and Grammy winner Edie Brickell.
-Opening Oct.
-20 at the Ahmason Theater for its Los Angeles debut, the musical is a celebration of some universal experiences filtered through classic Americana, such as the struggling artist, the old culture of print journalism and the search for a missing son.
+The production is now slated for a national tour beginning March 13, 2018 in Houston, TX, moving next to Worcester, MA, then Raleigh, NC, New Haven, CT, Dallas, TX and ending its run in Charlotte, NC July 1, 2018.
+The musical is a celebration of some universal experiences filtered through classic Americana, such as the struggling artist, the old culture of print journalism and the search for a missing son.
 While a huge pool of talent helped make the production a reality, there is little doubt that the spirit of the narrative is all Martin in its charm, wit and serious themes masked with tender humor.
 In another nod to its pure American roots, the music is an immersive hybrid of stage and bluegrass numbers, featuring music which has already topped the charts.

 The musical shifts between 1945 and 1924 and centers on two main characters: Alice Murphy (Carmen Cusack), the editor of the Journal, a publication at Hayes Creek, and Billy Cane (A.J.
 Shively), an aspiring writer and World War II vet seeking the Holy Grail of getting published.
 Billy reunites with his father and catches up with childhood friend Margo (Hannah Elless) before taking his stories to the Journal.
 He manages to hustle his material to Alice who starts reminiscing about the past, specifically 1924, when as a 16-year-old she fell madly in love with the son of a local mayor.
 An eventual pregnancy ends with a forced adoption and Alice has been haunted by the need to find her son ever since.
 Meanwhile in 1945 Billy must choose between dedicating himself fully to his dreams of writing, even as his heart feels pulled by previously hidden feelings for Margo.